katsuhisamaruyama/jxplatform2/README.md

 When using the Eclipse update site, select menu items: "Help" -> "Install New Software..." ->
 Input `https://katsuhisamaruyama.github.io/jxplatform2/org.jtool.eclipse.site/site.xml` in the text field of "Work with:"

-If you prefer to manually install the plug-in, download the latest release of the jar file in the [plug-in directory](<https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse.site/plugins>) and put it in the 'plug-ins' directory under the installed Eclipse.
+If you prefer to manually install the plug-in, download the latest release of the jar file in the [plug-in directory](<https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse.site/plugins>) and put it into the 'plug-ins' directory under the installed Eclipse.
 Eclipse needs to be restarted.

 The following plug-ins are listed on "Required plug-ins" of the plug-in configuration for your application.